kwassarman/Chem308/Linear_Algebra.md

 $$\begin{pmatrix} x_1\\x_2\\ \vdots \\x_n
 \end{pmatrix}$$

+## Vector Operations

-Different operations can be done on vectors. *Scalar multiplication* takes the product of each element in the vector and the scalar,
+*Scalar multiplication* takes the product of each element in the vector and the scalar,

 $$c\begin{pmatrix} x_1\\x_2\\ \vdots \\x_n
 \end{pmatrix}=\begin{pmatrix} c x_1\\c x_2\\\vdots\\ c x_n
 \end{pmatrix}$$

-Vectors can also be added to each other by taking each element of the vector and adding it to the element in the same position.
+Vectors can also be *added* to each other by taking each element of the vector and adding it to the element in the same position.
 For vector addition, the vectors need to both be either column vectors or row vectors and also they need to be the same size.

 $$\begin{pmatrix} x_1\\x_2\\\vdots\\ x_n
 \end{pmatrix}+\begin{pmatrix} y_1\\y_2\\\vdots \\y_n